ElseeDiem/elseediem.github.io/guide/mains/nut_roast.md

 ---
 # Nut Roast

-Nut Roast used to only be available through Autumn maps or Turkey runs, but is
+Nut Roast is only available through Autumn maps or Turkey runs, but is included here as a new main for simplicity.

 Nut Roast has long process times for both chopping nuts, and cooking time, but only makes 3 portions.
 As such, faster but larger designs are included if more compact designs aren't sufficient.